swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 public protocol MyProtocol {
     final class Context {                   // 'MyProtocol.Context' may not have any access control modifiers.
 Visibility: public. fileprivate let _parent: MyProtocol // 'MyProtocol.Context._parent', however, may have limited access.
         // No public initialisers.
-Allowed.
+That's allowed.
     }
 }
 ```